plone/training/frontpage.rst

 ..  code-block:: xml

     <browser:page
-        name="front pageview"
+        name="frontpageview"
         for="*"
         layer="..interfaces.IPloneconfSiteLayer"
-        class=".front page.front pageView"
+        class=".frontpage.frontpageView"
-        template="templates/front pageview.pt"
+        template="templates/frontpageview.pt"
         permission="zope2.View"
         />

-Add the view to a file ``browser/front page.py``.
+Add the view to a file ``browser/frontpage.py``.
 We want a list of all talks that happen today.

 ..  code-block:: python
     :linenos: